J0n-H4rr150n/hunting/setup/tmux.md

 tmux ls
 ```

-view the session from the list:
+view the session from the list by attaching to it by name or number:
 ```
-tmux attach -t 0
+tmux attach -t hunting
 ```

 to cancel: